Sulphur Herd Management Area

-In the mountain peaks and sloping low-lands of the Needle Mountain Range roam a nationally recognized herd of wild horses with a Utah heritage much older than most.
-These horses draw their bloodlines from the old Spanish type, the first horses brought to America by the Spanish explorers in the late 1500's.
-Through time, the Sulphur Herd have been bred with escaped ranch livestock, but most still hold much of the Colonial Spanish traits.
-There are only 3 other wild horse herd areas in the United States which exhibit a high concentration of Spanish characteristics.
+In the mountain peaks and sloping lowlands of western Utah roams a nationally recognized population of wild horses with a Utah heritage much older than most of ours.
+Many of these horses draw their bloodlines from the Colonial Spanish Horse, the first horses brought to America by the Spanish explorers in the 1500s.
+Through time, the Sulphur Herd bred with escaped ranch livestock, but some still hold many of the Colonial Spanish Horse traits.
+These traits include colors that are dun and grulla, a gray or mouse color.
+Their ears can curve in like a bird's beak, with fawn colored insides rimmed in black.
+They may have a dorsal stripe down their back, bi-colored manes and tails, and striped legs.
+Some may even have some facial cob webbing or a mask on their face.
+The horses have a short back, because they may have only five lumbar vertebrae instead of six.
+There are only a few other herds of wild horses in the United States that exhibit these same characteristics.